AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-05-10-responsive-navbar-without-bootstrap.md

   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>

-Interestingly, there's actually not a lot of HTML involved!
-Navigation bars aren't all that difficult to create once you go through the process yourself.
+There's actually not a lot of HTML involved!
+Navbars aren't all that difficult to create once you go through the process yourself.

-Here's a GIF demonstrating the responsive navbar states and behavior:

-{% include img.html img="demo.gif" alt="A responsive navbar" %}

 We'll design this with a mobile-first approach and simply take care of the desktop case with a media query.
 Note that I'm not designing with any minimum device width in mind, but this works all the way down to `320px`, one of the narrowest mobile resolutions that you typically need to account for.